 |BBB rating||a+||Kingsdown has a stable "A+" rating with the Better Business Bureau.
 (Learn more about BBB ratings and what they mean.)|

-|Number of BBB complaints||C-||52 complaints have been filed against the company in the past 3 years (22 in past year), most of which are warranty related.
+|Number of BBB complaints||C-||54 complaints have been filed against the company in the past 3 years, almost all of which are product / warranty related.
 This number is somewhat above average for a mattress company of Kingsdown's size.|

 |SLTD rating||B-||SLTD (Sleep Like The Dead) company rating of "B-" for Kingsdown is determined by averaging the above company ratings.|

 Kingsdown innerspring mattresses overall have 65% owner satisfaction.
 This rate is about average compared to all innerspring mattresses (64%) and below average compared to all mattresses (73%).

 Owner experience data suggests that Kingsdown mattresses will sag to a degree that undermines comfort / support within three years for at least 20% of owners.
 Thick pillow-top models tend to be most troublesome.
 Two-sided Kingsdown models, however, likely have at least average durability / longevity.

 Kingsdown mattresses on average are more expensive than all mattresses overall and all innerspring mattresses overall.
 This is due to their greater overall thickness (see below) as well as their use of more advanced and luxurious designs and materials.